sasjs/server.sasjs.io/docs/storedprograms.md

 * `_WEBIN_FILEREF1` - This will contain the actual file object
 * `_WEBIN_NAME1` - the value that was specified in the NAME attribute by the frontend

 To illustrate with an example - we are uploading two files, F1 and F2.
-The following SAS code will be generated, and inserted at the beginning of the executed program:
+The following JS code will be generated, and inserted at the beginning of the executed program:

 ```js
 const _WEBIN_FILEREF1 = fs.readFileSync('/path/to/file1')